Non-toxic pest control is becoming more popular with the growing interest in organic gardening.

 Other than the fact that they stop most organic gardeners from shifting their paradigm to see that plant-feeding organisms only eat unhealthy plants, non-toxic pest control products have a couple of other problems.

-Many of them harm the plants to some degree, and most healthy plants can handle it, but if we’re spraying plants that are already suffering, the damage will often be worse.
+Many of them harm the plants to some degree, and most healthy plants can handle it, but since we’re spraying plants that are obviously already suffering, the damage will often be worse.

 Another problem is if we keep killing the offending organism with these pest control products, the predators of those pests may be killed or at least will never set up shop.